JetBrains/intellij-sdk-docs/topics/tutorials/live_templates.md

 }
 ```

-Invoking the <menupath>Code | Surround With...</menupath> action and selecting the <control>Iterate Iterable or array</control> template would transform the code to:
+Invoking the <ui-path>Code | Surround With...</ui-path> action and selecting the <control>Iterate Iterable or array</control> template would transform the code to:

 ```java
 public void testMethod() {